5l1v3r1/average.js/README.md

  * standardDeviation() - number - get the standard deviation of the times in the window, excluding the lowest and highest values which were omitted from the average.
  * valueNeededForAverage(number) - number - compute a value which could be supplied to pushValue() in order for the next average() to be the passed value.
 If no value exists, this returns NaN.

-# TODO

- * Add a `integralValueForAverageBelow()` method to CenterAverage in order to avoid certain edge cases on Cubezapp.

 # License

 See [LICENSE](LICENSE)